 The provision has been calculated by determining the present value of the future expenditures expected to be incurred.
 The discount rate used is the risk free borrowing rate applicable to Council.

 Reconciliation of movement in Provision for year:

-Balance at beginning of year 2,766 2,651 Effect of a change in other calculation estimates used (1,383) - Amortisation of discount (expensed to borrowing costs) 62 155 Expenditure incurred attributable to Provisions (40) Total - Reinstatement, rehabilitation and restoration provision 1,445 2,766
+Balance at beginning of year 1,445 2,766 Effect of a change in discount rates used in PV calculations - (1,383) Amortisation of discount (expensed to borrowing costs) 65 62 Total - Reinstatement, rehabilitation and restoration provision 1,510 1,445